Home >

 If you decide to enter into an agency relationship with a firm which

-work as a disclosed dual agent, you are advised to sign a written
+is to work as a disclosed dual agent, you are advised to sign a

 TRANSACTION BROKER

-The New Jersey Real Estate Licensing Law does not require licensees
+New Jersey Real Estate Licensing Law does not require licensees to

-to work in the capacity of an "agent' when providing brokerage
+work in the capacity of an “agent” when providing brokerage

 services.
 A transaction broker works with a buyer or a seller or

-both in the same sales transaction without representing anyone.
+both in the sales transaction without representing anyone.
 A

 TRANSACTION BROKER DOES NOT PROMOTE THE INTERESTS OF ONE PARTY OVER